Healthy Homes Assessment Taita

 Rental Property Home Assessments Taita

-Rental property areas affected with Health Homes Standard.
+Areas of rental properties that are impacted with Healthy Homes Standard.
 Healthy Homes Standards in Taita include each:

 • Living Rooms